scaljeri/angular-route-xxl/README.md

 you can see this in action if you click `Inherit Routes`

 ### RouteTunnel
-This decorator is different from the other three, it allows you to setup communication between the same components
+This decorator is different from the other three, it allows you to setup communication between instances from the same components/class.

 For example, consider the following sibling components

    <app-foo></app-foo>
    <app-foo></app-foo>

-If, for whatever reason you want them to be able to communicate with each other do
+If, for whatever reason, you want them to be able to communicate with each other do

     @Component({ ... })
     export class FooComponent implements ngOnInit {
         @RouteTunnel() tunnel$;

-        constructor(privaet route: ActivatedRoute) {}
+        constructor(private route: ActivatedRoute) {}

         ngOnInit(): void {
-            this.tunnel.subscribe(data => {
+            this.tunnel$.subscribe(data => {
                 if (data.sender !== this) { ... }
             });
         }